MonikaSData/UFOs/README.md

     - Country
     - Shape

-Each filter has a placeholder value to provide the user a hint what to enter.
-Once the user makes their selection, they press enter to view the results.
+Each filter has a placeholder value to provide the users a hint what to enter.
+Once the users make their selection, they press enter to view the results.
 Filters that are not applicable can be left empty.

 **Webpage Filters**